linode/docs/docs/applications/media-servers/Install-Subsonic-Media-Server-on-Ubuntu-or-Debian.md

 author:
   name: Alex Fornuto
   email: afornuto@linode.com
-description: "This guide shows how to install Subsonic media server on a Linode and then configure and run it on Ubuntu or Debian to stream music.'
+description: 'This guide shows how to install Subsonic media server on a Linode and then configure and run it on Ubuntu or Debian to stream music.'
 og_description: 'Subsonic is a media streaming service that makes it easy to share music and video files with multiple users.
 Learn how to install it on Ubuntu and Debian.'
 keywords: 'subsonic, music, audio'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'